poly-hammer/poly-hammer-docs/docs/hammer-build-tool/setup.md

 ### Join Poly Hammer GitHub Org

-1. Purchase a product from the [Poly Hammer website](https://www.polyhammer.com) and receive the confirmation email with your product id.
+1. Purchase a product from the [Poly Hammer website](https://www.polyhammer.com) and open the confirmation email.

 2. Verify your GitHub account by clicking on the `GitHub Verification` button.